marcantonyw/agoraphobia/src/content/agoraphobia.md

 > **"The Only Winning Move Is Not To Play"**

 The way out isn't easy, but it's not a mystery.
 I think the simplicity makes it harder to trust.
 This section alone won't be enough to convince you, but it's important to keep in mind what the cure actually is & not overcomplicate it.
-It's the hardest thing I've ever dealt with—so don't interpret this as me saying "just get over it, bro."
+It's the hardest thing I've ever dealt with-so don't interpret this as me saying "just get over it, bro."
 I'm with you, but we'll get there.

 #### First,  Drop the Shame